ventus-ag/docs/_docs/coretasks/Services.md

 ![](../../assets/img/services/new_service_created.png)

-Now you can list all Service resources in your namespace and see that an internal cluster IP has been assigned to your service with using command:
+Now you can list all Service resources in your namespace and see that an internal cluster IP has been assigned to your service.
+To see it use the command:
 - `kubectl get scv`

 ![](../../assets/img/services/get_svc.png)